nwn/rfcs/text/0000-array-fill-syntax.md

   |                         ^^^^^
 ```

+### Further overloading `..`

+The proposed syntax adds yet another meaning to the `..` symbol, which some already consider too overloaded.
+Our hope here is to align with users' existing familiarity with `..` in struct update contexts, making this "expanding on a meaning" rather than "adding a meaning".

 ### Limitations

 This syntax does not work in pattern positions, where it conflicts with unstable half-open range patterns.
 However, precedence for such differences between expressions and patterns exists.
 Both `RangeTo` literals and repeat-style array literals (e.g. `[true; 5]`) cannot appear in patterns, so it is not too surprising that array expansions (as proposed here) also cannot.